 An inlay or onlay procedure requires two appointments to complete.
 During the first visit, the dentist will remove the damaged area of the tooth or filling, and the tooth will be prepared for the inlay or onlay.
 To ensure a proper bite and fit, the dentist will make an impression of the tooth and send it to the lab for fabrication.
 A temporary sealant is then applied to the tooth.

 At the second appointment, the temporary sealant is removed.
 Drs.
 Higson and Schamehorn will test fit the inlay or onlay, and if it is satisfactory, a strong resin will be used to bond the appliance to the tooth.
 It will then be polished smooth.

 Traditional fillings can often reduce a natural tooth’s strength by 50 percent.
 As an alternative, inlays and onlays, which are bonded directly onto the tooth using high-strength resins, can increase a tooth’s strength by up to 75 percent.
-In cases where the damage to the tooth is not extensive enough to qualify for a crown, onlays can provide a very good alternative, and they can last for 10 to 30 years.
+In cases where the damage to the tooth is not extensive enough to qualify for a crown, onlays can provide a very good alternative, and if you’re wondering ‘how long do dental inlays & onlays last?’
+The answer is that these innovative dental restorative appliances can last for 10 to 30 years.

 Serving the Following Alberta Communities in the Peace Country: